 On overall experience:

 Compared with previous Kindles, text on the Kindle Voyage appears both sharper and in starker relief against the background.
 Graphics, like charts and graphs, look just as clear as they do in any black-and-white book.

 The effect is beguiling.
 If you look at the new Kindle for any stretch of time, you don’t just forget that you’re reading an e-book; you forget that you’re using any kind of electronic device at all.

 Amazon says the Voyage offers a better approximation of print than has ever been available on an e-reader, but for me, it’s far better than that.
 It offers the visual clarity of printed text with the flexibility of an electronic device.

 Given that combination, the Voyage functions as something like the executioner of the trusty old hardcover.
 Until recently, there were only two remaining reasons to hang on to books — either you just couldn’t get on board with the way a Kindle page looked, or you were suspicious of Amazon’s power and larger motives in the publishing industry, and you saw the printed book as the only bulwark against its overreach.

-Katherine Boehret – Re/code On pricing:
+Katherine Boehret – Re/code